Enlil50/my_qmk/README.md

 * **commit_all.sh:** commits all changes, both of qmk_firmware submodule and my_qmk module (main folder)

-# User files and changes:
+# User files and changes

 * ### Keymap.c, rules.mk and config.h